lllivehouse/yizhichan-client/README.md

 - onBefore: Pre-processing before the action method is executed.

 - action: The actual function logic to be executed.
-To improve stability, the method execution timeout must be specified using the @TimedInterrupt annotation, in seconds. <font color="red">The return type of action must be consistent with the original method's return type</font>.
+To improve stability, the method execution timeout must be specified using the @TimedInterrupt annotation, in seconds. <span style="color:red;">The return type of action must be consistent with the original method's return type</span>.

 - onException: Handling when the action method execution encounters an exception.